 Generally, people remain on methadone for about a year.
 You can expect periodic assessments throughout your program of treatment.
 By the end of the program, your clinician will discuss tapering off the use of methadone and evaluate how the process goes.
 Some people choose to continue methadone maintenance longer.
 If that’s warranted in your case, you will continue to adhere to your long-term plan, which, like before, will be monitored by the clinic’s medical staff.

 Florida Methadone Clinics: WhiteSands Has the Therapy and Methadone Treatment to Help Achieve Recovery from Addiction

 WhiteSands Alcohol and Drug Rehab features medication-assisted treatment including helpful drugs like methadone that treat opioid addiction.
-It is possible to put opioid addiction behind you, and WhiteSand Alcohol and Drug Rehab can help.
+It is possible to put addiction behind you, and WhiteSand Alcohol and Drug opioid treatment Tampa can help.
 Our addiction specialists are experienced and empathetic.
 We offer comprehensive addiction treatment programs, including medical detox, residential, and outpatient treatment programs.
 Contact us to learn about our methadone clinic and other addiction treatment programs.